Guest experiences are overlooked.

 If the surrounding experience is strong, the streets, the views, the local businesses, the atmosphere, your venue becomes part of the bigger story.

-Obviously, make the room good.
+Obviously, make the room look good, don’t neglect it.

-But sell the experience around it.
+But do sell the experience around it.